alpaca-core/alpaca-core-sdk/doc/intro.md

 ## API Layers

 The example above is pretty neat, but our goal is to have a *unified* API for multiple models.
-There's nothing unified in calling `.complete("text)"` for an instance.
+There's nothing unified in calling `.complete("text")` for an instance.
 Such an operation simply makes no sence for many types of models.

 To facilitate the goal the API is split into two layers: